LukaHarambasic/harambasic.de/content/posts/automatically-generate-social-media-images-for-nuxt-js-with-a-git-pre-commit-hook.md

 exit
 ```

-The new script is than called here `npm run socialMedia:auto`.
+The new script is then called here `npm run socialMedia:auto`.

 ```bash[.husky/post-commit]
 #!/bin/sh